podgorskiy/DeepLearningServerSetup/DirectEthernetConnection.md

 Will print `1` if connected and `0` if not.

-Check active eathernet port and binded IP addresses:
+Check active eathernet ports and binded IP addresses:

     ifconfig